Important information about the Overseas Pharmacists' Assessment Programme (OSPAP)

 - Your application processing fee is strictly non-refundable even if your OSPAP eligibility application is unsuccessful, or you cannot secure an OSPAP place at university.

-- The eligibility letter you receive once your application is approved is valid for two years.
+- The eligibility letter you receive from the GPhC, once your eligibility application has been approved by us, is valid for two years.
 You will need to apply again if you’re unable to get a place within this time.

 About the overseas-qualified pharmacist route